 This growing philosophy works itself out in a process of ensuring the best possible conditions for the coffee cherries.
-The coffee beans come exclusively from a single farm in a nationally protected area of Nicaragua.
+The coffee beans are single origin and come exclusively from a single farm in a nationally protected area of Nicaragua.
 The coffee beans are grown at an altitude of more than 5,700 feet above sea level.
-This high altitude is deliberate to slow down the development of coffee cherries for better flavour and more nutrients in the coffee beans.
+This high altitude is deliberate to slow down the development of cherries for better flavor and more nutrients in the coffee beans.

-In additional to the high altitude, the beans are exclusively what is known as shade grown.
+In addition to the high altitude, the beans are exclusively shade grown.
 This means that the smaller coffee trees grow under the shade of larger, in this case Guava, trees.
-The idea behind this is that as well as protecting the coffee plants and making life a little more pleasant for the coffee farmers, the larger ‘shade’ trees cause leaves to fall among the coffee plants which when decomposed provide needed nutrients and help prevent the growth of weeds.
+The idea behind this is that as well as protecting the coffee plants and making life a little more pleasant for the farmers, the larger ‘shade’ trees cause leaves to fall among the coffee plants which when decomposed provide needed nutrients and help prevent the growth of weeds.
 The use of shade can also aid the development of natural sugars in the beans.

-The point of this meticulous process is that the coffee beans are as natural and organic as they can possibly be.
-There is zero use of chemical fertilisers or pesticides.
-These are 100% organic which means better for the natural environment, better for the health of those drinking the coffee, and better for the coffee farmers.
+The point of this meticulous process is that Lifeboost coffee beans are as natural and organic as they can possibly be.
+There is zero use of chemical fertilizers or pesticides.
+These are 100% organic which means better for the natural environment, better for the health of those drinking the coffee, and better for the farmers.

-So perhaps one of the most compelling reasons to try Lifeboost coffee is their utter commitment to ethical standards and to humane conditions for the coffee farmers.
+So perhaps one of the most compelling reasons to try Lifeboost coffee is their utter commitment to ethical standards and to humane conditions for the workers.
 In an industry that has a dark history of exploitation, it is great to see Lifeboost’s commitment to both ethical and ecological concerns.

 This video gives a helpful if simplistic overview of why Fair Trade matters when it comes to coffee beans.

-So over that lengthy caveat, how does Lifeboost coffee actually taste?
-Well there are a wide range of customer responses with some loving it while others being less than impressed.
-Common descriptions of Lifeboost coffee are that it is a bold but smooth flavour.
-Depending on which roast type (light, medium, or dark) you go for, Lifeboost coffee is typically very clean with low acidity.
+So over that lengthy caveat, how does the coffee actually taste?
+Well there are a wide range of lifeboost coffee reviews with some customers loving it while others being less than impressed.
+Common descriptions of Lifeboost coffee are that it is a bold but smooth flavor.
+Depending on which roast type (light, medium, or dark) you opt for, it is typically very clean with low acidity.
 Another common description of this coffee among users is that there is very little bitterness when brewed correctly.
 This fits with what coffee expert James Hoffman says in his book The World Atlas of Coffee

 “A range of flavours are found in Nicaraguan coffees.
 They are typically quite complex and capable of pleasing fruit-like flavours and clean acidity.”James Hoffman

 A large part of Lifeboost’s marketing strategy is that their coffee is in their own words “Helping you achieve the healthiest, tastiest cup of coffee possible.”
 Low acidity is a technical way of talking about the pH content in coffee.
 While acidity in itself is not a bad thing, some people with gastric problems respond negatively to the acidity in coffee or other products.
-Being low acidity Lifeboost coffee is great for people who are sensitive to acidity and/or those who are lactose intolerant or Coeliac.
+Lifeboost coffee is naturally low acid coffee that is great for people who are sensitive to acidity and/or those who are lactose intolerant or Coeliac.

 So while all coffee has a wide range of health benefits, Lifeboost intentionally seeks to grow and harvest their beans in such a way as to negate some of the possible negative health issues around coffee.

-So we have spent a fair bit of time discussing Lifeboost coffee, so what is the final verdict?
+We have spent a fair bit of time reviewing Lifeboost coffee, so what is the final verdict?
 Who should try Lifeboost Coffee?
-Well in our opinion, the most compelling reason to try Lifeboost coffee is their complete commitment to ethical standards and ecological concerns.
-We live in a day and age where we are all participating in the global market whether we realise it or not.
+Well in our opinion, the most compelling reason to try Lifeboost is their complete commitment to ethical standards and ecological concerns.
+We live in a day and age where we are all participating in the global market whether we realize it or not.
 And with that participation comes a responsibility to ensure fair treatment of those producing goods and sustainable environmental practices.
-While many third wave coffee roasters are now increasingly aware of ethical issues and ecological concerns, Lifeboost stands out as a great option for those looking for completely organic coffee that is ethically sourced.
+While many third wave coffee roasters are now increasingly aware of ethical issues and ecological concerns, Lifeboost Coffee stands out as a great option for those looking for completely organic coffee that is ethically sourced.

-As to the flavour, the only real way for you to really know is to give it a try.
-Many people have loved the flavour of the beans, some haven’t.
+As to the flavor, the only real way for you to really know is to give it a try.
+Many people have loved the flavor of the beans, some haven’t.
 But you never really know until you have brewed the beans in your style and how you like it.

-There is a daunting amount of different types of coffee that Lifeboost offers.
-You can get anything from dark roasted whole beans, to pumpkin spiced coffee, or decaf.
+There are a daunting amount of different types of coffee that Lifeboost offers.
+You can get anything from dark roasted whole beans to pumpkin spiced coffee, to decaf.

-The beans usually come in 12 oz bags and can either be shipped as whole beans (our recommendation) or as pre-ground.
+The coffee usually comes in 12 oz bags and can either be shipped as whole beans (our recommendation) or as ground coffee.
 You also have the option of buying a single bag of beans, three bags, or six bags.
-They also even sell Coffee Mugs and nutrient supplements.
-Here are some of the main lines of coffee available:
+If you love Lifeboost coffee you can set up a subscription so your coffee is automatically delivered to you when you need it.
+Lifeboost also has a coffee perks program for regular customers which allows you to earn points that can be exchanged for discount coupons.
+In addition to coffee, they also sell coffee mugs, coffee makers, and nutrient supplements.
+Here are some of Lifeboost Coffee’s Bestsellers:

-Well we hope this article has been useful in helping you figure out whether Lifeboost coffee might be a good option for you.
-To reiterate, our recommendation is that Lifeboost coffee is for those who enjoy good coffee, care about the environment and the treatment of workers, and are pro-organic.
+Well, we hope this article has been useful in helping you figure out whether Lifeboost coffee might be a good option for you.
+To reiterate, our recommendation is that Lifeboost coffee is a high-quality, single-origin coffee, perfect for those who enjoy good coffee, care about the environment, and are pro-organic.

-But we would love to hear from you.
-Have you tried Lifeboost coffee?
+As always we would love to hear from you.
+Have you tried Lifeboost Coffee?
 How did you find it?
-Did you enjoy or dislike the flavour?
+Did you enjoy or dislike the flavor?
 How was the customer service?